oomlout/oomlout_oomp_builder/navigation/hardware/bearing/16000_series/16011_size/55_mm_id_90_mm_od_11_mm_depth/part/readme.md

-# Hardware Bearing 16000 Series 16011 Size 55 mm Id 90 mm Od 11 mm Depth
+# Hardware Bearing 16000 Series 16011 Size 55 mm ID 90 mm OD 11 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base